quantumlib/Stim/doc/python_api_reference_vDev.md

 ) -> None:
     """Inserts an operation at the given index, pushing existing operations forward.

-    Note that, unlike when appending operations or parsing stim circuit files, inserted operations aren't automatically fused into the preceding operation.
-    This is to avoid creating complicated situations where it's difficult to reason about how the indices of operations change in response to insertions.
+    Beware that inserted operations are automatically fused with the preceding and following operations, if possible.
+This can make it complex to reason about how the indices of operations change in response to insertions.

     Args: